 12. Nutrition & Hydration

 Proper nutrition and hydration are crucial when flying after a head injury.
-Consume a before your flight and bring healthful snacks for the trip.
+Consume food before your flight and bring healthy snacks for the trip.
 Dehydration can exacerbate symptoms such as headaches and dizziness, so stay hydrated throughout your flight.

 13. Monitoring Symptoms